Happy Hours Ideas To Boost Your Sales

 Previously, the “happy hour” concept was used only by restaurants and pubs, in the hours when usually there were fewer clients - the afternoon gap between lunch and dinner - to generate additional income with drinks and snacks.

-The main idea of happy hours, for the entreprise, is to turn off-peak hours into their asset and create additional profits in that time.
+The main idea of happy hours, for the enterprise, is to turn off-peak hours into their asset and create additional profits in that time.
 Therefore, almost any business that is seasonal/periodical can benefit from such approach.

-Inspiration 1: Coffee brand and happy hours campaigns
+Inspiration 1: Coffee brands and Happy Hour campaigns